yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ![kubecontrollerdelete.png](images/kubecontrollerdelete.png "kubecontrollerdelete.png")

 The attacker issues a few more commands but they all fail because they have deleted the clusterrolebinding and have effectivly locked themselves out of the cluster as well.
-The only exception is the daemonset they created which we will dig into next.
+The only exception is the daemonset they created which could be a foothold into the cluster.

 For a complete timeline of the attack check out the 'Complete Timeline of the Attack' section at the bottom of the page.

 ---
 ### Process Analysis

 To determine the process(s) associated with the malicious pods we first need to determine a container id on the host.
-The kubectl command below shows us the pod name as well as the host where the container is currently running.
+The kubectl command below reveals the pod name as well as the host where the container is currently running.

 ```
 kubectl get pods -n kube-system -o wide

 NAME                     READY   STATUS       RESTARTS    AGE     IP              NODE
 kube-controller-cq8f8    1/1     Running      0           4d5h    100.96.2.4      ip-172-20-45-237.ec2.internal
+kube-controller-m2gjc    1/1     Running      0           6d20h   100.96.1.14     ip-172-20-49-244.ec2.internal
 ```

-Pushing deeper we can query the details of the pod and determine a containerid associated with the pod:
+Pushing deeper we can query the details for one of pods and determine a containerid associated with it:

 ```
-kubectl get pod kube-controller-cq8f8 -o yaml
+kubectl get pod kube-controller-cq8f8 -o yaml |grep Containerid

 Containerid: 643747d8420547509c2a80f791ef139647fbce9df53478530f9d1e217f1eb982
 ```